 WMST 150 Introduction to Women's and Gender Studies 1

-S elect one of the following: 1
+Select one of the following: 1

-WMST 220 Introduction to Feminist Theory in Practice 2
+WMST 220 Introduction to Feminist Theory in Practice

-WMST/PHIL 230 Feminist Philosophy 2
+WMST/PHIL 230 Feminist Philosophy

-S elect one of the following global co urses: 1
+Select one of the following global c courses: 1

 WMST 221/EAST 222 Passion/Perversion: Japan Film

 WMST/ANTH 232 Gender and Sexuality in South Asia

 WMST/RELI 233 Global Feminism and Religion

 WMST/RELI 248 Religions of the African Diaspora

 WMST/ANTH 251 Women and Development

 WMST/ANTH 271 Dance and Culture

 WMST/UNIV 371 Dance, Culture and Politics

 GEOG 323 Gender and Geography

 SPAN 295 Topics in Spanish

-S elect one of the following courses v vith a focus on the United States: 1
+Select one of the following courses s with a focus on the United States: 1

 WMST/RELI 219 Contemporary Religion: Race, Gender, and Sexuality

 WMST 222 Queer Studies

 WMST/AFST 227 Race and Sexuality

 WMST/ECON 236 Gender, Race and Poverty

 WMST/RELI 239 Queering Christian Thought

 WMST 318/ECON 319 Economic History of Women in the United States

 WMST/SOCI 328 Mating and Marrying in America

 WMST/SOCI 332 Women and the Penal System

 WMST 333 Black Feminisms

 Three courses from the Women's & Gender Studies approved course list selected in consultation with a Women's & Gender Studies adviser.

-WMST 400 Advanced Seminar in Women's and Gender Studies 3 1 possible in their t of Women's & Gender Studies urges majors to take WMST 150 Introduction to Women's and Gender Studies as early as r major coursework, as this requirement is designed to introduce students to a number of important subject areas that may be er depth in subsequent courses.
-This course includes formal instruction in information literacy within the major.
-2 t of Women's & Gender Studies urges majors to take WMST 220 Introduction to Feminist Theory in Practice or WMST 230

-- Feminist Philosophy/PHIL 230 Feminist Philosophy relatively early in their major coursework, as this requirement is designed to introduce students to a number of theoretical developments in the field that will be explored further in subsequent courses.
-These courses include formal instruction in writing within the major. - 3 WMST 400 Advanced Seminar in Women's and Gender Studies serves as the Culminating Experience (CE) for majors.
+3 WMST 400 Advanced Seminar in Women's and Gender Studies 1

+- The Department of Women's & Gender Studies urges majors to take WMST 150 Introduction to Women's and Gender Studies as early as possible in their major coursework, as this requirement is designed to introduce students to a number of important subject areas that may be studied in greater depth in subsequent courses.
+This course includes formal instruction in information literacy within the major. - The Department of Women's & Gender Studies urges majors to take WMST 220 Introduction to Feminist Theory in Practice or WMST 230 Feminist Philosophy/PHIL 230 Feminist Philosophy relatively early in their major coursework, as this requirement is designed to introduce students to a number of theoretical developments in the field that will be explored further in subsequent courses.
+These courses include formal instruction in writing within the major. - WMST 400 Advanced Seminar in Women's and Gender Studies serves as the Culminating Experience (CE) for majors.
 Organized on a "workshop" model, the seminar will focus on the production of an independent research project by each student, with common readings on the practice of feminist scholarship.
 The seminar will take students through the steps of defining a question, producing an extensive bibliography and literature review on the topic, constructing an argument of their own that is grounded in feminist theory, and supporting it with evidence drawn from primary or secondary materials.
 Students will develop and give formal presentations of their projects.